Alethio/ethereum-lite-explorer/README.md

 #### With Pantheon
 This is a great way to use a full featured client, and to see how the explorer works with a private network.

+First of all, if you do not have it, download and install [Pantheon](https://docs.pantheon.pegasys.tech/en/latest/Installation/Install-Binaries/).

 To get started, run a pantheon node in development mode, with the rpcs and websockets enabled, mining enabled, allowing traffic from all hosts and CORS origins (this is not a recommended way to run a production node securely).
 ```sh